aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/lab-4-alltogether/README.md

 # Lab 4: Putting it all together

-In this Lab, you will stitch together the ASPNetCore WebApp with the CustomerList microservices.
+Let's now stitch together the ASPNetCore WebApp with the CustomerList microservices.
 Both lambdas integrate with Amazon Cognito, using distinct methods.

-The AspNetCore WebApp integrates with Amazon Cognito via OpenId library.
-On the other hand, the CustomerList microservice relies on the Amazon API Gateway to enforce authentication.
-The CustomerList Api Gateway requires a valid identity token issued by the same Amazon Cognito that authenticated the user at the Hosted UI sign-in page.
+The AspNetCore WebApp connects with Amazon Cognito via OpenId library.
+On the other hand, the CustomerList microservice relies on the Amazon API Gateway Authorizer, which requires a valid identity token issued by the same Amazon Cognito that authenticated the user at the Hosted UI sign-in page.

 ## Step 1: Creating a new AspNetCore Razor page to reference the CustomerList microservices

 1. At this point, you probably have two *Visual Studio Codes* opened; one with the WebApp project, and a second one with the CustomerList project.
-At any Visual Studio Code, go to *Window* and select the one that contains **WebApp** in its name.
+At the Visual Studio Code, go to *Window* and select the one that contains **WebApp** on its name.

 2. From the Visual Studio, create two new files **Home.cshtml** and **Home.cshtml.cs** by right-clicking on the **Pages** directory and selecting **New file**.